Taraxa-project/taraxa-indexer/SPECS.md

 ### Able to serve data fast

 The API component needs to serve data in a fast and consistent way regardless of if the current queried address has 1 or 1M transactions.
 We’re not optimizing for disk space here so we can save a transaction twice, for example, once for the sender and once for the receiver.
-We need to also have an agregate for each address that contains the number of DAG and PBFT blocks that it created and the number of total transactions that the address was mentioned in.
+We need to also have an aggregate for each address that contains the number of DAG and PBFT blocks that it created and the number of total transactions that the address was mentioned in.
 These will be late used by the ecosystem apps to construct the pagination.

 ### Be consistent at any point in time